captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 But I just think,
 ---
-let's think about this.
+let’s think about this.
 ---
 Expansion is progress.
 ---
 So.
-Let's consider.
+Let’s consider.
 ---
 ## ROBYN:
-"Expansion is progress"
+“Expansion is progress”
 ---
-Where did you even...?
+Where did you even…?
 ---
 ## SHARON:
 I read that.